Tom’s Top Ten Favorite Apple IOS Apps – UPDATED FOR 2018

-I’ve been using Apple IOS devices (iPhone, iPad, iPod Touch) since nearly their initial release.
+I’ve been using Apple IOS devices (iPhone, iPad, iPod Touch, Apple Watch, Apple TV, and HomePod) since their initial releases.
 I’ve downloaded and tested hundreds of IOS Apps from the Apple App Store.
 While some of the apps were inexpensive, most were free.

 Here is my list of Tom’s Top Ten Favorite IOS App’s (in no particular order)…

 1. Day One Journal 2: Perhaps the ultimate app for keeping a journal, as well as a personal or business diary.
 The app allows you to use either a single journal or multiple journals.
 You have the ability to add weather conditions, up to 10 photos, location (via GPS or a typed-in address), time, tags, and over a dozen other attributes.
 Day One Journal 2 for IOS sells for $4.99 on the App Store.
 The app is also available on the Apple Mac App Store for $29.99.
 Here is a link to the Day One Journal 2 app: Day One Journal 2 IOS App Here is a link to my complete review: Day One Journal 2 Review

 2. CBS All Access: If you are looking for a way to “cut the cord” on your monthly cable TV bill consider putting the CBS All Access app on your IOS device (including iPhone, iPad and Apple TV) and watch almost all CBS local and national programming.
 The cost is just $4.99 per month and you can watch “live” local and national CBS programs as well as go back and stream CBS prime time episodes of all your favorite shows.
 The app is free and offers a free trial programming period, followed by a $4.99 monthly charge after the trial period is completed.
 Currently NBC and ABC do not offer such an app.
 Here is a link to the CBS app: CBS Interactive IOS App Here is a link to my complete review: CBS All Access Review